atidbit/doc-b/content/myprojects/psafe/index.md

   - type: site
     url: https://psafe.org
 tags:
-  - Hugo
+  - PSafe
-  - HugoBlox
+  - Psychological Safety
-  - Markdown
+  - Research
 ---

 The principal aim of "Psychological Safety, Advancement and Review" (PSAR) is to foster a multidisciplinary discourse on the role, mechanisms, and implications of psychological safety in both societal and organizational contexts.